superfly/docs/networking/private-networking.html.md

 ## Fly.io `.internal` addresses

+You can use `.internal` addresses to connect to apps and Machines in the 6PN network.
+You might want to use `.internal` addresses to connect your app to databases, API servers, or other apps.

-A typical `.internal` address is composed of a region qualifier, followed by the app name, followed by `.internal`.
+A typical `.internal` address might be composed of a region qualifier, followed by the app name, followed by `.internal`.

 The simplest regional qualifier is a region name.
 For example: `iad.appname.internal`.
-This would return the IPv6 internal address (or addresses) of the instances of app `appname` in the `iad` region.
+This would return the IPv6 internal address (or addresses) of the `appname` Machines in the `iad` region.

 Applications can use this form of `.internal` address to look up the address of a host.
 Rather than returning a list of addresses, it will return the first address.